USDA-SCINet/scinet-site/sn_collections/_guides/login.md

 - Now go through your usual eAuth based login.
 	- Please Note: There could be complications here if its your first time using eAuth.

-- Go back to your shell and you should see something like "CA: https://step-ca.scinet.usda.gov" followed by your regular login.
+- Go back to your shell and you should see "CA: https://step-ca.scinet.usda.gov" followed by your regular login.

 ![screenshot of Login Screen with Legacy Selection]({{ site.baseurl }}/assets/img/guides/access/step-ssh/login-success.png)